segmentio/segment-docs/src/connections/destinations/catalog/nielsen-dtvr/index.md

 Spec](/docs/connections/spec/video/) properly with key lifecycle events, this integration will not behave properly.

-Again, please also refer to our [Video Spec](/docs/connections/spec/video/) and implement video tracking as outlined there.
+Again, also refer to our [Video Spec](/docs/connections/spec/video/) and implement video tracking as outlined there.
 We will map the semantic events and properties to Nielsen's relevant methods and metadata.